BPA-CSIRO-Workshops/btp-module-template-md/docs/modules/setup_editing/editing.md

 ### When you are happy, add it the repo

 ```
 git add docs/modules/module_name/canu.md
-git commit -m "Added canu" mkdocs.yml docs/modules/module_name/canu.md
+git commit -m "Added canu" docs/modules/module_name/canu.md
 git push origin master
 ```
 Your private local web version  http://127.0.0.1:8000/ will also update.

+### Pushing changes and pull requests

-### You can then put in a pull request and admin will review your changes.
+Once you have added it to the repo, you can push changes to the repo in your own GitHub account and can then put in a pull request and BTP admin will review your changes.

 ### (**BTP Admin Step**): To deploy the whole lot to the *public* website